 The primary responsibility for managing the nation’s vital water resources is properly vested with the states.
 The holistic approach utilized by many states that focuses on water supply, quality and conservation, public drinking water source protection, flood protection, flood plain management, land use and fish and wildlife resources protection is the best way to achieve water quality standards.

-The role of the federal government should be to support states’ efforts to achieve their water quality goals through cooperatively establishing water quality objectives, coordinating federal programs, providing technical and financial assistance and supporting research and development.
+The role of the federal government should be to support state authority and efforts to achieve state water quality goals, including through the Clean Water Act.
+Further, the federal government should cooperate with states to establish water quality objectives, coordinate federal programs, provide technical and financial assistance, and support research and development.
 Any federal environmental program should be easily assumed and managed by states within available resources.

 - Governors support the reauthorization and continued support of the Drinking Water and Clean Water state revolving loan funds and the inclusion of greater flexibilities for states.